There are false myths about seafarers that make them popular these days. Many people, especially the young ones, are attracted to this career.

 I’ll say it to you point-blank, seafarers are not excellent swimmers.
 In fact, there are seafarers out there sailing for 10 or more years who don’t even know how to swim!

 For my whole sailing career, we never had a “swimming session” on board.
-The diving, waddling, floating and paddling in the water only happen in schools and training centers.
+Diving, waddling, floating, and paddling in the water only happen in schools and training centers.

-We may have photo competition, safety competition, and energy saving contests on ships but there is no such thing as swimming competition for seafarers.
+We may have photo competitions, safety competitions, and energy-saving contests on ships but there is no such thing as a swimming competition for seafarers.